 We all know ‘User Experience’, the trendy term used to describe interfaces and interaction nowadays.
 It describes the user’s overall feeling about a product while using it.
 The ground to achieve a positive UX is to assure functionality and usability – which is highly dependent on efficiency and/or reliability.

-So to achieve great experiences the whole team have to work together.
+So–cooperation fact no 1—to achieve great experiences the whole team has to work together.
 Go UX team!

 How to cooperate?